eums/website/chorus/index.markdown

 works, which have recently included Mendelssohn’s Symphony No.2 *Hymn of Praise* and the 2011 sell-out concert Elgar’s *Dream of Gerontius*.

-Though there is no requirement to read music, it can certainly help, but whether you are a mini-maestro or indeed a hairbrush singer, then there is certainly a place for you.
+Though there is no requirement to read music, it can certainly help; but whether you are a mini-maestro or indeed a hairbrush singer, then there is certainly a place for you.